Chicago Sky vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Sky Season Stats

-- In 2023, the Sky are ninth in the league on offense (79.2 points scored per game) and seventh defensively (82.6 points conceded).
+- On offense the Sky are the seventh-ranked team in the WNBA (80.1 points per game).
+On defense they are seventh (82.9 points conceded per game).

-- Chicago is ninth in the WNBA in rebounds per game (33.5) and eighth in rebounds allowed (34.8).
+- With 33.3 rebounds per game and 34.6 rebounds allowed, Chicago is ninth and seventh in the league, respectively.

-- Chicago is seventh in the league in turnovers per game (13.6) and eighth in turnovers forced (13.1).
+- Chicago is seventh in the WNBA in turnovers per game (13.5) and eighth in turnovers forced (13.1).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.